Rescuers search for Philippine storm victims as toll rises to 200

 “It happened very fast, the flood waters quickly rose filling our house,” farmer Felipe Ybarsabal, 65, told Reuters by telephone, saying he and his family had to run to higher ground.

 “We weren’t able to save anything from the house.
 There was no help from anyone because it was so fast.
-Everything was two to three metres under water in less than an hour.”
+Everything was two to three meters under water in less than an hour.”

 Police and disaster officials said they expected the toll of about 200 dead to rise with more fatalities likely to be discovered in remote farm communities and coastal areas, as rescuers reached them and restored communication and power links.